pcorsario/ueavolta/README.md

   Astro NutriTrack - A landing page template 🚀
 </h1>

-A customizable landing page theme built with AstroJS and TailwindCSS, specifically designed for Notion creators.
-Tailored to provide a minimal design, it allows you to effortlessly create a site that suits your requirements.
-You can easily make use of the components and customize the code to mix and match to suit your needs.
+A simple landing page theme built with AstroJS and TailwindCSS, specifically designed for Notion creators.
+It's easy to customize, allowing you to create a minimalistic site that fits your style using its versatile components.

 <hr>